 - Shifting of Remaining Teeth – When a tooth is missing, adjacent teeth will begin to shift into the space left by the former tooth, sometimes even tilting and/or rotating in a way that negatively affects your bite.
 If severe enough, this could lead to chewing problems and TMJ complications.

 - Bone Deterioration and Gum Recession – Bone and gum tissue in the space left by an absent tooth can begin to deteriorate and recess due to lack of stimulation that was once provided by the tooth’s roots.
-This can eventually compromise the strength of surrounding teeth, causing them collapse or even dislodge completely.
+This can eventually compromise the strength of surrounding teeth, causing them to collapse or even dislodge completely.

 - An Aged Look – Missing teeth and jawbone deterioration can actually shorten the height of your face, causing you to appear older than you are.
 In addition, your cheeks can become hollow and droopy due to the insufficient support provided from inside the mouth, further contributing to an aged appearance.